ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/intro.md

 Visibility is a past axis that controls access to mutable portions of values.
 It's similar to contention: the typechecker forbids accessing mutable fields of values with *immutable* visiblity, and forbids writing to mutable fields of values with *read* visibility.
-Unlike contention, atomic access to mutable parts of *immutable* values is still disallowed.
+Unlike for contention, even thread-safe access is disallowed.

 Visibility is irrelevant for types that are deeply immutable.
 Values of such types *mode cross* on the visibility axis; they may be used as read_write even when they are immutable.

-# Future modes: Statefulness
+## Future modes: Statefulness

 |--------------|
 | **stateful** |